guibescos/metaplex-authority/README.md

 ## Configuration

-Before running the program, ensure `NEW_AUTHORITY` in `index.ts` is set to the authority who wish to make the new update authority.
+Before running the program, ensure `NEW_AUTHORITY` in `index.ts` is set to the authority who you wish to make the new update authority.

 You will also need to provide the path to the current's authority keypair as `PATH_TO_KEYPAIR` in `index.ts`.

 ## Running the Program